anhnguyendepocen/SSDSBook/slack.md

 **Output:**
 <img src="images/slackMdStyle.png" width="95%" style="display: block; margin: auto;" />

-Note that the use of single astericks is frustratingly non-standard for Markdown.
+Note that the use of single asterisks is frustratingly non-standard for Markdown.
 In the original Markdown spec (see [Markdown]), `*text*` was reserved for italicized text.
 Here it is used for bold, and an underscore is used for italicized.
 This inconsistency [has not gone unnoticed](https://daringfireball.net/linked/2015/11/05/markdown-strikethrough-slack) by Markdown's creator, John Gruber, who tweeted this in 2015:

 <div align="center"><blockquote class="twitter-tweet" data-conversation="none" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/vhgalvao?ref_src=twsrc%5Etfw">@vhgalvao</a> Like I said, Slack has its collective head up its ass regarding text formatting.</p>&mdash; John Gruber (@gruber) <a href="https://twitter.com/gruber/status/662451994720911360?ref_src=twsrc%5Etfw">November 6, 2015</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></div>